Mayank-Prakash-Sharma18/math-english/content/english-beginner/structure-of-sentence/object.md

 Saurabh broke <b>the glass</b>.
 (Verb - broke; Object - the glass)

+{{% alert note %}}
+Note: In passive voice sentences, the object of preposition ‘by’ does the action (hence called doer), and the passive subject/receiver receives that action.
+E.g. The glass was broken by Saurabh. (glass – passive subject/receiver; Saurabh – object of preposition/doer)
+We will study about it in Voice module.
+{{% /alert %}}

 ## Recognizing Object

 If we ask a verb what? or whom? - then the answer that is on the right side of the verb is the object of that verb (in declarative sentences).